-Wilson, a Adams, was the representative for Pennsylvania's 11th congressional district from 1827 to 1829.
+Wilson was the representative for Pennsylvania’s 11th congressional district and was an Adams.
+He served from 1827 to 1829.

 From Dec 1823 to Mar 1829, Wilson missed 72 of 438 roll call votes, which is 16.4%.
 This is on par with the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1823-May 1824||79||10||12.7%||48th|

 The information on this page is originally sourced from a variety of materials, including: